A Brief History

 Sadly, the weirdness just keeps coming at the Cecil Hotel!

 A scroungy budget hotel that is largely a home for transients, the Cecil Hotel was built in 1927.
-Interesting things have happened there since then, such as 3 murders and several suicides!
-This Hotel Hell was also the home of 2 serial killers, Richard Ramirez (1985) and Jack Underwater (1991).
+Interesting things have happened there since then, such as three murders and several suicides!
+This Hotel Hell was also the home of two serial killers, Richard Ramirez (1985) and Jack Underwater (1991).

 In 2007, the horror film 1408, starring John Cusack and Samuel L. Jackson, was released about a hotel with a haunted, evil room (number 1408).
 In the movie, the room is said have had 56 people die in it over its 95-year existence.
 Although not directly tied to the Cecil Hotel, it does make you wonder if the hotel had any influence on Stephen King when he wrote the short story the book is based on.
 In any case, at the Cecil Hotel, you have the real-life horror story!

-So, do you think Lam’s death was an accidental result of mental illness?
+Question for students (and subscribers): So, do you think Lam’s death was an accidental result of mental illness?
 Or was it murder or something supernatural?
-Please let us know in the comments!
+Please let us know in the comments section below this article.

 For the film mentioned above, please see…